Plainsmen hosting 'Monday Night Football'

-The Plainsmen will be hosting "Monday Night Football" on Monday at D. Bruce Selby Stadium to kick off the second week of spring ball.
+ENID, Okla. — The Plainsmen will host "Monday Night Football" at D. Bruce Selby Stadium to kick off the second week of spring ball.

-Th practice will be open tot he public and free of charge from 7 p.mm. until 9 p.m., where attendees can watch the full Plainsmen practice before Enid heads to Choctaw team camp next Wednesday.
+Practice will be open to the public and free of charge from 7-9 p.m.
+Monday, allowing those attending to watch the full Plainsmen practice before Enid heads to a Choctaw team camp next Wednesday.

-The team will run through drills and team offense-defense sessions here fans can get a look at new head coach Cameron Conder's new offense, a reloaded defense and more.
+The team will run through drills and team offense-defense sessions here, so fans can get a look at new head coach Cameron Conder's offense, a reloaded defense and more.

 There will be grilled hamburgers, free of charge.

 "You will see an energized bunch of kids.
-Th effort that has been on display in week one of spring ball is a direct reflection of our culture," Conder said.
-"This team has sold out to our mantra of "effortville".
+The effort that has been on display in week one of spring ball is a direct reflection of our culture," Conder said.
+"This team has sold out to our mantra of 'effortville.'"

-Conder said the mantra of effortvilel is described as demanding effort from every person in the program, from coaches to players.
+He explained the coaches and team demand effort from every person in the program.

 Commented